mehtaharsh16/daniel.feldroy.com/posts/2007-07-psuedo-code-to-real-code.md

 title: Psuedo Code to Real Code
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/07/psuedo-code-to-real-code.html)*.

 We always say it about Python, that our hand scratch code often becomes real code.
 That what other people sue to map out their thought processes is what we code in.<br /><br />Well, over last weekend I was coding away on a personal project and typed in 150 lines of code.
 When I started to debug, I found I was done.<br /><br />Not bad.

+---